Magnetized Shocks Mediated by Radiation from Leptonic and Hadronic Processes: Magnetized shocks mediated by radiation produced by leptonic and hadronic processes

 Proton acceleration is expected to be more efficient than lepton acceleration~\cite{2011ApJ...726...75S}.
 The proton acceleration rate is

 where $q = 4.8 \times 10^{-10} {\rm esu}$ is the elementary charge and $\gamma_p$ is the proton Lorentz factor.
 All quantities are defined in the comoving frame of the immediate downstream fluid.

 Accelerated protons cool through several mechanisms.
 Here, we consider inverse Compton scattering, synchrotron radiation, inelastic $pp$ collisions, and $p\gamma$ interactions.
 The maximum energy up to which protons can be accelerated ($E_{p,\rm{max}}$) is obtained by equating the acceleration rate to the cooling rate: $t_{\rm acc}^{-1} = t_{\rm cool}^{-1}$.
 The latter is given by the sum of the cooling rates characteristic of the different radiative processes, as outlined in Appendix~\ref{app:acc_cool}.
+Since the acceleration time is assumed to be in the Bohm regime (i.e., we work in the most efficient scenario), our maximum proton energy represents an upper limit.
+However, for a power-law energy distribution with index $p > 2$, $E_{\rm p,max}$ does not affect the total energy or number of accelerated protons.
+A lower $E_{\rm p,max}$ would therefore only reduce the ultra-high-energy radiation without altering our conclusions on the structure of the shock.

 Assuming that a fraction ($\epsilon_p = 0.1$~\cite{2009ApJ...698.1523S,2011ApJ...726...75S}) of kinetic energy of the bulk fluid motion is converted into proton acceleration, and taking into account the kinetic energy loss at the subshock (analogous to Eq.~ \ref{eq:total_energy_budget}), the resultant luminosity of protons undergoing acceleration is \begin{widetext}